 The slaves captured by the Barbary pirates faced a grim future.
 Many died on the ships during the long voyage back to North Africa due to disease or lack of food and water.
 Those who survived were taken to slave markets where they would stand for hours while buyers inspected them before they were sold at auction.

 However, by far the worst fate for a Barbary slave was being assigned to man the oars of galleys.
 Rowers were shackled where they sat, and never allowed to leave.
-Sleeping, eating, defecation and urination took place at the seat.
+Sleeping, eating, defecating and urinating took place at the seat.
 Overseers would crack the whip over the bare backs of any slaves considered not to be working hard enough.

-The end of the Barbary corsairs
+The End of the Barbary Corsairs

 Corsair activity began to diminish in the latter part of the 17th century, as the more powerful European navies started to force the pirates to cease attacking their shipping.
-However, it wasn’t until the first years of the 19th century, that the United States of America and some European nations began to fight back more fervently against the Barbary pirates.
+However, it wasn’t until the first years of the 19th century that the United States of America and some European nations began to fight back more fervently against the Barbary pirates.

-Occasional incidents continued to occur until another British raid on Algiers in 1824, and finally, a French invasion of Algiers in 1830, which placed it under colonial rule.
+Occasional incidents continued to occur until another British raid on Algiers in 1824, and finally a French invasion of Algiers in 1830, which placed it under colonial rule.
 Tunis was similarly invaded by France in 1881.
 Tripoli returned to direct Ottoman control in 1835, before finally falling into Italian hands in the 1911 Italo-Turkish War.
 The slave trade finally ceased on the Barbary coast when European governments passed laws granting emancipation to slaves.

-New book reopens old arguments about slave raids on Europe – The Guardian.
-Available from: http://www.theguardian.com/uk/2004/mar/11/highereducation.books
+Carroll, R. March 11, 2004.
+“New book reopens old arguments about slave raids on Europe” in The Guardian.
+Available at: http://www.theguardian.com/uk/2004/mar/11/highereducation.books